Geodesic structure, shadow and optical appearance of black hole immersed in Chaplygin-like dark fluid: Geodesic structure around a static spherically-symmetric CDF-BH

 Note that the CDF-BH shadow radius is affected by the parameters $B$ and $q$.
 The explicit dependence of the shadow size on the observer's position is clear in Eq.~(\ref{Eqrsh}).
-In our consideration, the observer is static (i.e., one which is not in the Hubble flow with respect to the BH) and is situated at a location far from both the BH event horizon and the pseudo-cosmological horizon.
+Considering an observer positioned far away from both the event horizon and the pseudo-cosmological horizon, the spacetime in the vicinity of the observer can be treated as approximately flat.
+This enables us to use astronomical observations on the BH shadow to constrain the CDF model.
 Considering the asymptotic behavior of $f(r)$ denoted in Eq.~(\ref{frasymp}), for $B<10^{-82}{\rm m}^{-4}$, the product $\sqrt{B}r^2_{\rm O}\ll1$ promote we considering $r_{\rm O}\thicksim 8{\rm kpc}\backsimeq2.5\times10^{20} {\rm m}$.
 In terms of observation, the BH shadow diameter $r_{\rm sh}$ can be measured with the EHT data, providing us constraints on parameters $B$ and $q$, as shown in Fig.~\ref{Figconstraints}.
 The bounds for the BH shadow radius in $M$ unit can be deduced as

 To comprehensively consider the impact of CDF, we also take into account the Kottler BH in Fig.~\ref{Figconstraints}, which has the following metric lapse function